CDSoft/luax/README.md

 | `socket` | Add the socket support (LuaSocket) to LuaX |
 | `ssl` | Add the HTTPS/SSL support (LuaSec + OpenSSL) to LuaX (`ssl` implies `socket`) |

+OpenSSL is not included in LuaX source.
+It is download and recompiled when needed.
+Hence an Internet connexion is required to compile LuaX with the `ssl` option.

 Example:

 ``` sh